Friday, September 13, 2024

 Wednesday it rained until 2:30PM so, after visiting our local bakery for coffee and breakfast, we worked on the first post for this blog.
 Didn't feel the need to get drenched again.
 When the sky cleared we headed for the train station to purchase tickets for our Saturday travel to Stockholm.
 It was a pretty low key day, but we still walked 4 miles, three of those along Stroget Street, the longest pedestrian shopping street in Europe, that ends two blocks short of the central train station.

 Danes ride bikes throughout the city.
-The
+The 100% tax on the

-one reason.
-The other is that dedicated
+purchase of a car is only one reason.
+The other is that

-bike lanes separate riders from cars and
+dedicated bike lanes separate riders from cars and trucks,

-trucks, making bikes the easiest way to
+making bikes the easiest way to move about Copenhagen.

 This is a normal site on side streets.